sevilayerkan/HackerRank-Solutions/30 Days of Code/README.md

 # 30 Days of Code

-Here is a list of my submissions and which languages they're written.
+Here is a list of my submissions and the languages I used for them:

 | Day  | Challenge Name                      | Language/s | File Name |
 |----- |------------------------------------ |---------- | ----------- |